Smooth toric varieties are Oka

 Hence we may assume that $X$ has no torus factor, so the quotient construction described in \cite{Cox-Little-Schenck}, Section 5.1, applies; see in particular Theorem 5.1.11.
 We can write $X$ as a geometric quotient

 where $Z$ is a union of coordinate subspaces of $\C^m$, and the group $G$ is a subgroup of $(\C^*)^m$ acting on $\C^m\setminus Z$ by diagonal matrices.
 In fact, $G$ is isomorphic to the product of a torus and a finite abelian group (\cite{Cox-Little-Schenck}, Lemma 5.1.1), so $G$ is reductive.
 Also, $G$ is Oka (Theorem \ref{examples}).
-Furthermore, $\codim Z\geq 2$ (\cite{Cox-Little-Schenck}, top of page 217), so $\C^m\setminus Z$ is Oka (Theorem \ref{examples}).
+Furthermore, $\codim Z\geq 2$ (\cite{Cox-Little-Schenck}, Exercise 5.1.13), so $\C^m\setminus Z$ is Oka (Theorem \ref{examples}).

-Since $X$ is smooth, $G$ acts freely on $\C^m\setminus Z$ (\cite{Cox-Little-Schenck}, Exercise 5.1.10).
+Since $X$ is smooth, $G$ acts freely on $\C^m\setminus Z$ (\cite{Cox-Little-Schenck}, Exercise 5.1.11).
 We would like to conclude that the projection $\C^m\setminus Z\to X$ is a holomorphic fibre bundle.
 By Theorem \ref{up-and-down}, this would imply that $X$ is Oka.

 Note that $Z$, being a union of coordinate subspaces, is the intersection of unions of coordinate hyperplanes.
 Thus $\C^m\setminus Z$ is the union of Zariski-open sets of the form $U=\C^m\setminus (H_1\cup\cdots\cup H_k)$, where $H_1,\dots,H_k$ are coordinate hyperplanes.
 Each $U$ is affine algebraic or, from the holomorphic point of view, Stein, as well as $G$-invariant.
 By slice theory for actions of reductive groups, the quotient map $U\to U/G$ is a holomorphic fibre bundle (\cite{Snow}, Corollary 5.5), or, from the algebraic point of view, a locally trivial fibration in the \'etale sense (\cite{Luna}, Corollaire 5).
 It follows that $\C^m\setminus Z\to X$ is a holomorphic fibre bundle.